lit-mod-viz/narrative-time-space/annotator-guidelines.md

 human volunteers to read a text and to mark **scene boundaries that are indicated by changes in narrative time and space.**

-## What do we mean by *narrative* time and space?

-Readers proceed linearly, from left to right, out of the past and into the future.
-In the reader's world, time and space unfold smoothly, without disturbance.

-Narrative time differs from that of the reader.
-A few minutes in the reader's world may constitute decades in the fictional one.
-Time may not be continuous, and events may be presented out of order.
-A flashback, for example, signifies a change in scene for our purposes.
-To complicate
-matters, fictional stories often contain multiple layers of narrative---worlds within worlds---which unfold simultaneously in multiple dimensions.
-The same goes for space.
-A novel's protagonist may understand the story from a different vantage point than that of the narrator.

-**Considering significance**

-Not all changes in time or space correspond to a change in scene.
-[The action of somebody moving to the corner of a room may indicate a new scene but it may not.
-"Suddenly" could mean a lot or nothing at all.]
-(Move this information to examples section.)
-In such cases we ask you to rely on your natural, expert intuitions about time, space, and scene formation.
-Does the change in time or space meaningfully set the stage for what happens next in the plot?
-Trust your gut, and try to be consistent throughout.

 ## Time changes

 You may think of a time change as a disruption in the assumed,